How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Treatment tends to run somewhere between $200-400 per room for fleas and bed bugs, which can add up pretty quickly if the infestation has spread throughout the house.

-In such cases, the exterminators may decide multiple visits won’t be enough and decide to tent your house.
+In such cases, the exterminators may decide multiple visits won’t be enough and choose to tent your house.
 This can run anywhere up to $8,000 but will likely run closer to $3,000 for an average-sized 2 to 3-bedroom home.

 Once tented, the exterminators may either fumigate (which will require a second visit to kill the nymphs) or conduct a heat treatment (which will take one visit but is far more costly).
 Ticks prefer the outdoors, so the cost will be based on your property size.